 The key to planning an overland route is to focus on using resources; don't start from scratch.
 There is an ocean full of routes planned and reviewed all over the internet, you just have to look.
-Websites like ADVrider, Expedition Portal, Adventure Journal and the American Adventurist are just a few that we use to help us get started.
+Websites like Expedition Portal and the Adventure Journal are just a few that we use to help us get started.

 As natives to WV and VA, we've got a leg up once planning starts but we often end up in places we've never been.
 For Episode 4, we hunted down routes in SW VA because of its proximity to both parties; DRT was coming from NOVA and Rick from western TN.

-After some quick internet searches, we had our hands on some dual sport motorcycle routes that could give our trucks a run for the money and they were centrally located for both DRT and Rick.
+After some quick internet searches, we had our hands on some recommendations that could give our trucks a run for the money and they were centrally located for both DRT and Rick.

 Step 3.
 Create your map.